 The ingredients for making homemade hot chocolate mix in a food processor.

-I tested several reputable recipes when coming up with this version, some of which used chopped up white chocolate and others going the other route with dark cocoa powder.
-Ultimately, our favorite batches were made by combining a little Hershey's Special Dark Cocoa Powder with their regular unsweetened cocoa powder to give us the overall best chocolate flavor that is on the dark side, but not too dark.
+I tested several ways of making hot chocolate mix – including using chopped white chocolate and dark cocoa powder.
+Ultimately, our favorite batches were when we combined a Hershey’s Special Dark Cocoa Powder with their regular unsweetened cocoa powder.
+It gives you a chocolate flavor that is on the dark side, but not too dark.
+It’s rich and chocolatey, with more complex cocoa flavor than just regular unsweetened cocoa powder alone.

 A jar of hot chocolate mix next to mugs of hot chocolate.